GoingLive/id18/README.md

-# SLID
+# id18
 Cryptographically secure 18-char identifier library

 ---

 ## Overview

-SLID generates fixed-length, secure identifiers based on a cryptographically secure pseudorandom number generator (CSPRNG).
+id18 generates fixed-length, secure identifiers based on a cryptographically secure pseudorandom number generator (CSPRNG).
 It is designed to provide short, unique, and safe IDs for applications that require both compactness and security.

 - Length: 18 characters